 View westward – Sunset is obviously a spectacular event here!

-Samuel Lancaster (Asst.
-Highway Engineer for Multnomah County in 1913), supervised the Columbia River Highway project and his proposal was to “inspire the traveler along the highway and to make the wonders of the gorge accessible.”
+View eastward – Samuel Lancaster (Asst.
+Highway Engineer in 1913), proposed to “inspire the traveler along the highway and to make the wonders of the gorge accessible.”
 He thought “the Crown Point promontory was the ideal site for “an observatory from which the view both up and down the Columbia could be viewed in silent communion with the infinite.”

 I totally agree!
 It really is one of the most majestic views I’ve ever been blessed to witness.

 Pulling out from the parking area and looking back, I loved how it was highlighted by the sunset.

 Continuing on Hwy.
 30, the next lookout is called Chanticleer Point where you can see Vista House from a distant perspective.

 As wonderful as the sunsets are, if you want to see the inside, you’ll have to get there before closing time at 4:00.